dizatech/pacman/README.md

 Simple Laravel Package Manager

-pacman provides simple commands to create and manage your laravel packages and modules , version 1.0.0
+pacman provides simple commands to create and manage your laravel packages and modules

 ## Installation
 Using composer :